-This is reflected in the UCEM Student Charter which outlines the expectations that all are treated with respect, courtesy and professionalism; the equality of all is recognised and diversity is promoted within the student community.
+This is reflected in the UCEM Student Charter where staff and students commit to:

+'Communication that is based on mutual respect, courtesy and professionalism, and which recognises the equality of all and promotes diversity within the student community.'

 UCEM extends this commitment to its students through a policy of widening participation across a diverse cohort of students and alumni from different cultures and backgrounds.